arl7816/Lights-out/Documentation/CodingStandards.markdown

 ## Common AI Failure Modes

-### 1. Rewriting Existing Code
+1. Rewriting Existing Code

-AI frequently replaces working code unnecessarily.
+AI frequently replaces working code unnecessarily or adds a method that already exists in the codebase.

----

-### 2. Removing Edge Cases
+2. Removing Edge Cases

 AI often "fixes" bugs by removing complexity rather than understanding it.

----

-### 3. Regex Abuse
+3. Confusing code

-AI loves solving everything with:
+AI loves solving everything with regex such as:

 ```regex
 .*(.+)?[\w]
 ```

+Or likewise, vectorizes a simple array, masking instead of looping.
+AI writes long boilerplate code that looks like a senior dev to confuse you.
+If you're not careful, you won't understand the code in due time.

-If you cannot explain the regex, do not ship it.
+If you cannot explain the code, do not ship it.

 ---